cuongndc9/chaien/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "We may encounter many defeats but we must not be defeated." - Maya Angelou
+> "If you are working on something that you really care about, you don't have to be pushed.
+The vision pulls you." - Steve Jobs
 <!-- INSPIRATIONAL_QUOTE_END -->